 Ick!
 That Small Insect Could Be A Tick

-Something moving on your body usually spurs a number of reactions: annoyed at best, downright scary at worst.
+Something crawling on your body usually creates a number of reactions: annoyed at best, downright scary at worst.

-In a world of uninvited crawling critters, ticks might be the most unwanted of all in your Lake County backyard.
+In a world of unwanted crawling critters, ticks might be the most unwanted of all in your Lake County backyard.

 Ticks combine the worst of many dangerous bugs.
 They suck blood.
 They carry diseases.
 They latch on tight.
 And, once found, they can be difficult to remove.